<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </figure>

-<p>When Wang Man and I were both employed at the German Chamber of Commerce in Beijing (that was like two decades ago), Wang Man regularly conducted Customer Satisfaction Surveys and that is when we both learned to ditch uneven scales because too often, respondents float to this wishy-washy middle ground, which is just not helpful if you want to learn where to improve.</p>
+<p class="wp-block-paragraph">Two decades ago, Wang Man and I worked together at the German Chamber of Commerce in Beijing.
+Back then, Wang Man ran Customer Satisfaction Surveys — and that&#8217;s where we both learned to ditch uneven scales.
+Given the option, respondents drift to the middle.
+Comfortable, noncommittal, and not particularly useful if you actually want to know where to improve.</p>

 <blockquote class="wp-block-quote is-layout-flow wp-block-quote-is-layout-flow">